charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 ```
 - to note here is how private field `#data` is set equal to a new instance of other class Map
 	- don't really know what the star is though #NeedMoreHelp looks like a fucking pointer
+- good video illustrating how to use composition to allow greater flexibility in functionality of objects.